 Step 1 – Installing Java

 Apache Solr 8 required Java 8 or greater to run.
-Make sure your system fulfill Java requirements of Apache Solr.
-If you don’t have java installed on your system visit below articles.
+Make sure your system fulfills the Java requirements of Apache Solr.
+If you don’t have java installed on your system, execute the following command:

 Verify active Java version: